mitre-attack/attack-arsenal/adversary_emulation/APT29/Emulation_Plan/Day 2/README.md

 1. Load `stepFourteen_bypassUAC.ps1`
 2. Execute `bypass`
-3. You will now recieve a new, high integrity callback
+3. You will now receive a new, high integrity callback

 #### 14.B